April 20, 2018

 Operation Coldstore refers to the arrest of 107 people (including key political opponents and union leaders) in 1963.
 They were detained without trial under suspicion of involvement with radical communist groups that sought to overthrow the Singapore government.

 Dr. Thum, in his peer-reviewed research, contended that the operation was unprecedented and used for political gain, but was masked under the pretense of security concerns (hence, the fake-news accusation).
-He cites declassified documents as proof of this, further adding that “then-Prime Minister Lee Kuan Yew tacitly admitted to the British Commissioner in private meetings that the purpose of Operation Coldstore was political gain.”
+He cites declassified documents as proof of this, further adding that “former Prime Minister Lee Kuan Yew tacitly admitted to the British Commissioner in private meetings that the purpose of Operation Coldstore was political gain.”

 Dr. Thum produced a 50 episode series called "The History of Singapore".
 In two episodes, he makes a case against the "truths" of Operation Coldstore.